-If you go to Calibration Mode, but there are no instruments in MC5's database, the Position ID list is empty except for the possibility to create a new instrument.
-Select the or the select the the selection or the selection with the selection of the selection o

-If the Position ID list is not empty, you can add new instruments by selecting D/MENU and 1/Create New Instrument.
+If you go to Calibration Mode, but there are no instruments in MC5P's database, the Position ID list is empty except for the possibility to create a new instrument.
+Select the or the key to create a new instrument.
+If the Position ID list is not empty, you can add new instruments by selecting D/MENU and 1/Create New Instrument